-Cervical cancer is the 3rd most common cancer of the gynecological cancers in women.
-Fortunately there has been a dramatic improvement from the past: those women, who get checked regularly (yearly) with Pap tests, will not progress to invasive cervical cancer, but will have their precancerous lesions removed.
-If a woman had 3 or more satisfactory Pap test readings at yearly intervals, the Pap test can be performed less frequently at the discretion of her treating physician, if she belongs into the low-risk category.
+It is important to realize that cervical cancer is the 3rd most common cancer of the gynecological cancers in women.
+Fortunately there has been a dramatic improvement from the past.
+For one thing, those women, who get checked regularly (yearly) with Pap tests, will not progress to invasive cervical cancer.
+Instead they will have their precancerous lesions removed.
+To explain, if a woman had 3 or more satisfactory Pap test readings at yearly intervals, the Pap test can be performed less frequently at the discretion of her treating physician, if she belongs into the low-risk category.

 Low-risk and high-risk parameters for decision on frequency of Pap test

 Low-risk group: Never had sex (e.g. nuns), had hysterectomy for non-cancerous disease.
 Age 60 or older after regular Pap screen without abnormal smear